enkidevs/curriculum-tools/Insight-Documentation.md

 A **course** represents a more specific area of content.
 Every **course** folder is contained in a **topic** folder.
 Each topic in the [[List of Topics]] should have it's subtopics listed.

+## `yaml`-based Metadata

+The metadata at the top of every insight file is parsed using YAML.
+It's a human-readable, markdown-format data transport language.
+Below are some of the properties of an insight and what they're used for.

+## **Title [M]**

+The title should indicate to the user what the **Article** and **Questions* cover.
+It must be between `4` and `120` characters long.

+  *Note*: Keep in mind that the title of the insight is also shown with the **Revise Question**.
+That being said, you should take care when writing those such that the title doesn’t directly give away the answer.

+The title can use `code blocks`  inside it.

+The title is specified at the top of the insight file preceded with an `#` :

 ## Insight Content

 ## Article